Pretreatment Assessment in Adults With Chronic Hepatitis C Virus Infection

 Mental Health, Substance Use, and Adherence

 With interferon-free regimens, depression is no longer a common adverse effect of HCV treatment.
 However, antidepressant and antipsychotic drug-drug interactions have been reported with DAAs, so monitoring is necessary; see Table 1: Key Elements of Patient History and Physical Examination for resources for identifying drug-drug interactions.
 Similarly, it is important to be aware of patient use of nonprescription medication.
-St. John’s wort (Hypericum perforatum), an herbal self-remedy for depression, may decrease the effectiveness of DAA therapy [FDA 2019, 2017, 2016].
+St. John’s wort (Hypericum perforatum), an herbal self-remedy for depression, may decrease the effectiveness of DAA therapy FDA 2019FDA 2017FDA 2016.

 KEY POINTS